Skip to main content

 Multiple Pis in One Network

-You can connect multiple Raspberry Pis to the same network:
+You can connect multiple Raspberry Pis to the same network.
+On each Pi, install and register:

 # On Pi #1